mccombspj/kurumastories/content/nissan/Skyline/MF-BS-Nissan-Skyline-2000GT-1970.md

 In 1964, when Prince was still independent from Nissan, the company took the chassis of its Skyline 1500, extended the nose, and fitted it with the Gloria's six-cylinder OHC engine powered up with triple Weber carburetors, creating the original Skyline 2000GT.

 Such an endeavor was unprecedented in Japan at the time, and its appearance was hailed as a highly topical sensation.
-What quickly elevated its status to something approaching a legend, however, was that this newly emerged Skyline GT went on to achieve near-total dominance in competition, winning race after race in the domestic motorsports scene
+What quickly elevated its status to something approaching a legend, however, was that this newly emerged Skyline GT went on to achieve near-total dominance in competition, winning race after race in the domestic motorsports scene.

 In response to the popularity of the "Ska G" as an idol for young motorsports fans, a more street-friendly A-type was introduced (curiously, the heavily tuned B-type came first, with the mass-market A-type appearing later, a reversal of the usual order).
 At the same time, the manufacturer energetically promoted its image as a high-speed touring car with a strong sporty character.